JackV2020/Neural-Networks-Understand-Create-Train-Use/README.md

 The values for white are 255, 255, 255 and for black 0, 0, 0

-For the next step you need the PIL (Python Image Library) module which you can install with 'my_venv/bin/pip install pillow'.
+For the next step you need the PIL (Python Image Library) module that you can install with 'my_venv/bin/pip install pillow'.

 Why install pillow while we need PIL?
 PIL support was stopped in 2011 and some developers forked PIL and named their fork pillow.

-Create a perfect picture with the next python script 'create_picture.py' :
+After installing PIL create a perfect picture with the next python script 'create_picture.py' :

+(everything after a `#` is ignored by python and is comments to explain things)

 ```python
 from PIL import Image